Antisocial personality disorder: Society and culture

 The way antisocial personality disorder (ASPD) is understood and treated can vary across different cultures.
 In Western, individualistic societies like the United States and much of Europe, ASPD is usually seen as a problem with personal behavior.
 It's often linked to criminal actions and people who break social rules.
 The DSM-5, used for diagnosing mental disorders in the U.S., defines ASPD using traits like lying, impulsiveness, and not caring about other people's rights.
 Because of this, ASPD is often diagnosed in people who have had problems with the law.

 In contrast, collectivist cultures such as those in China, Japan, and South Korea tend to focus more on group harmony, family relationships, and social roles.
 In these cultures, behaviors related to ASPD might not be diagnosed in the same way.
 Some traits may be viewed as damaging to family or community bonds rather than just being individual problems.
 Studies suggest that in some Eastern cultures, doctors may diagnose these behaviors differently or less often, especially because of stigma or differences in how mental illness is seen.

 Treatment also reflects these cultural differences.
-In the West, therapy like cognitive behavioral therapy (CBT) and legal supervision are commonly used.
-But in collectivist cultures, treatment may include more family involvement or community-based efforts to help the person fit back into society.
+In the West, therapy like cognitive behavioral therapy and legal supervision are commonly used, whereas in collectivist cultures, treatment may include more family involvement or community-based efforts to help the person fit back into society.